iamivants/iplookup/README.md

 GET /:ip - Look up geolocation information for the given IP address.
 DELETE /:ip - Remove cached geolocation information for the given IP address.

+## API Documentation

+The Swagger API documentation can be accessed at `http://localhost:3000/api` once the service is running.
+It provides an interactive UI where you can test out the different endpoints of the IP Lookup Service.

 ### Built With
 NestJS - The framework used